Not a Lexis+ subscriber? Try it out for free.

 LexisNexis® CLE On-Demand features premium content from partners like American Law Institute Continuing Legal Education and Pozner & Dodd.
 Choose from a broad listing of topics suited for law firms, corporate legal departments, and government entities.
 Individual courses and subscriptions available.

 "The United States has long guaranteed the right to seek asylum to individuals who arrive at our southern border and ask for protection.
 But since March 20, 2020, that fundamental right has been largely suspended.
 Since that date, both migrants seeking a better life in the United States and those seeking to apply for asylum have been turned away and “expelled” back to Mexico or their home countries.
 These border expulsions are carried out under a little-known provision of U.S. health law, section 265 of Title 42, which the former Trump administration invoked to achieve its long-desired goal of shutting the border.
-Using this provision, hundreds of thousands of people have been subject to expulsions since the pandemic began, even though ports of entry remain open with nearly 9 million people crossing the southern border in December 2020, and thousands of people flying into the United States every day. ... (more...)... "
+The Biden administration has continued using this provision, and over 1.2 million expulsions have been carried out since the pandemic began, even though ports of entry remain open with nearly 11 million people crossing the southern border every month and thousands flying into the United States every day.